loopofcycle/loopofcycle/README.md

-- 👋 Hi, I’m @loopofcycle
+- 👋 Namaskar, I’m @loopofcycle
 - 👀 I’m interested in engineering systems and automatization
 - 🌱 I’m currently working as BIM-developer, ask me anything about revit API
 - 📫 How to reach me loopofcycle@gmail.com